viam-devrel/viamcodelabs/site/viamguides/src/workshop-people/workshop-people.md

    - How does the Viam app simplify the process of testing and controlling hardware components like the webcam and piezo buzzer?
 1. **Hands-on Experiment**
    - What is the advantage of testing the piezo buzzer’s `DoCommand` function during the setup process?
-   - What is the primary role of the `process.py` script in the people detection system?
+   - What is the primary role of the control logic module in the people detection system?
-   - Why is the `process-1` configuration in the Viam app important for running the continuous process?
-   - Why is it necessary to configure a continuous process for the alerting system?

 ### Next-level projects